Lea Michele Dumped by Commercial Partner After ‘Glee’ Allegations Run Wild Online

 All in all, it has been a pretty bad week for Lea Michele, and it’s only Wednesday.

-Less than 48 hours after the former Glee star posted a well-meaning if perhaps rather one-dimensional message of dismay at the death of George Floyd, she has been cancelled.
+Less than 48 hours after the former Glee star posted a well-meaning if perhaps rather one-dimensional message of dismay at the death of George Floyd, she has been canceled.

-The pregnant actress’ career and reputation lie in tatters, she has been flamed on social media, dropped from an online promotional campaign for HelloFresh and—proving there is nothing so unpopular as unpopularity—been unfollowed by her former friend and queen of the teen internet, Ariana Grande.
+The pregnant actress’ career and reputation is in tatters, she has been flamed on social media, dropped from an online promotional campaign for HelloFresh, and—proving there is nothing so unpopular as unpopularity—been unfollowed by her former friend and queen of the teen internet, Ariana Grande.

-HelloFresh, which has been partnering with Michele to promote its recipe-component delivery service, dropped Michele last night in an extraordinary tweet which effectively accused her of racism.
+HelloFresh, which has been partnering with Michele to promote its recipe-component delivery service, dropped the actress last night in an extraordinary tweet that effectively accused her of racism.

-The site appeared to double down on their position on Wednesday morning, posting and pinning a tweet which, while not explicitly mentioning Michele by name, seemed to reference the controversy.
+The site appeared to double down on their position Wednesday morning, posting and pinning a tweet that, while not explicitly mentioning Michele by name, seemed to reference the controversy.

 Samantha Marie Ware (who appeared on the show’s sixth season as student singer Jane Hayward) specifically alleged that Michele told their co-workers that, if she had the opportunity, she would “shit in her wig.”

-Ware’s post caught fire and triggered other Glee alums to come forward alleging unpleasant behavior on Michele’s part toward castmates.
+Ware’s post caught fire and triggered other Glee alums to come forward to allege unpleasant behavior on Michele’s part toward castmates.

-However, you ain’t really cancelled until you have been dropped by your commercial partner, and that blow fell Tuesday night, with meal delivery service HelloFresh ditching Michele and apparently accusing her of racism.
+However, you aren’t really canceled until you have been dropped by your commercial partner, and that blow fell Tuesday night, with meal delivery service HelloFresh ditching Michele and apparently accusing her of racism.

 Perhaps inevitably, HelloFresh now appears to be suffering a backlash of its own, with numerous tweets criticizing the company for what they said was a knee-jerk response.